|

 this data in a "white paper" format, rather than as a journal article or a

 conference presentation?
-As far as a conference presentation, I will be
+As far as a conference presentation, I recently

 Spain in May 2025 and